-We expect to receive \$202 million of gross proceeds from the sale of the shares of common stock in the offering.
-We also expect to receive approximately \$200 million of gross proceeds from our concurrent notes offering.
+We expect to receive \$200 million of gross proceeds from the sale of the shares of common stock in the offering.
+We also expect to receive approximately \$150 million of gross proceeds from our concurrent notes offering.
 We will use the proceeds from this offering, together with borrowings under our new senior secured credit facility, to pay for the NTGH acquisition and the cash portion of the DAP Technologies acquisition, repay our existing credit facility and pay related fees and expenses.
-We will use all of the proceeds from the notes offering to redeem our outstanding senior notes and to repay amounts outstanding under our existing credit facility.
-In addition to paying \$7.5 million in cash to complete the DAP Technologies acquisition, we expect to issue 34,000 shares of our common stock out of treasury.
+We will use all of the proceeds from the notes offering to redeem our outstanding senior notes.
+In addition to paying \$7.5 million in cash in connection with the DAP Technologies acquisition, we also intend to issue 34,000 shares of our common stock out of treasury.
 We expect that any proceeds from the exercise of the underwriters' overallotment option in connection with this offering would permit us to borrow less, or to repay amounts, under our new senior secured credit facility or would be used for general corporate purposes and any proceeds from the exercise of the underwriters' overallotment option in connection with the notes offering would permit us to repay amounts under our new revolving credit facility or, if the overallotment option is exercised on the closing date, to pay down our existing credit facility.
 The closing of this offering is conditioned upon the completion of our new senior secured credit facility and the NTGH acquisition.